ProductiveRage/DanSerialiser/README.md

 *(Note: There is no flag to tell the deserialisation process - whether you call the static **BinarySerialisation.Deserialise** method or if you instantiate a **BinarySerialisationReader** for a stream - because the serialised data contains information about how it is was written and whether the option was enabled)*

+I would recommend *not* enabling this option unless you come to find that you have to.

 ## Performance

 My primary goal with this library was to see if I could create something that fit the versioning plan that I had in mind.
 Performance is not the number one goal - but it also shouldn't be forgotten.
 It won't be as fast as [protobuf](https://github.com/google/protobuf/tree/master/csharp) / [protobuf-net](https://github.com/mgravell/protobuf-net) but it also shouldn't require their compromises\*.
 It should be at least comparable to obvious alternatives, such as the BinaryFormatter.